WHAT IS HANDWOUND & SCATTER W OUND?

-I’m often asked what hand winding or “scatterwinding” means.
+I’m often asked what hand winding or “scatter wound” means.
 Here’s a quick explanation.

 The very fine wire that comprises a pickup coil is fed through my fingers and onto the bobbin.
 The tension and traverse I use are unique to my style, and both are being determined by me and not a machine.

-But what’s being communicated with the term Scatterwound is the idea that the wire is wound in random patterns, not nice perfect rows.
+But what is meant by the term Scatter Wound is the idea that the wire is wound in patterns that are not nice perfect rows.
 Certain winders do it certain ways and therein lies the better part of the nuance of a pickups’ sound.
 Therein lies the art.
 A painting can be copied and still be a beautiful painting, but if it had to be reproduced by hand by another painter, the art of the painting would be found in the nuanced differences of colors, brush strokes, and even mistakes.

-But you would be f****ing shocked at how few winders hand wind pickups anymore.
+But you would be shocked at how few winders hand wind pickups anymore.

 Is there anything wrong with machine wound pickups?
-Yes, there can be.
-For one, many of them are manufactured under ethically questionable circumstances.
+Not at all.
+But…there can be.
+Machine winding allows newer pickup makers to easily churn out a pickup using a common recipe and, in so doing, a guitar pickup that is nothing special and doesn’t sound very special is produced.
+Many coveted pickups have been made and are being made with machine wound coils.
+But why a machine is being used is an important aspect of these pickups.
+More importantly to me is that many machine wound pickups are manufactured under ethically questionable circumstances.
 This has less to do with the machine than it does with the living and working conditions of the countries in which they’re manufactured.
 But in this particular scenario these pickups are being machine wound and assembled as quickly as possible.
 And maybe that pickup sounds OK, but it’s one of thousands, all of them the same.

 But assuming it’s a reputable pickup maker who uses a machine for whatever reason, there’s doubtfully anything wrong with those pickups just because they are machine wound.
 Some of them are amazing.
 Some of them suck.
 So it goes.